roluch/fallball-connector/README.md

 #### Disabling the built-in logger

-By default connector logs detailed information about incoming and outgoing requests in JSON format.
+By default connector outputs detailed information about incoming and outgoing requests in JSON format.
 It can be distracting during local development.
 To turn these logs off, find the following entry in the `connector/utils.py` file: